February 5, 2022

 Pointer: Like many outdoor wedding venues in Charleston, this venue is right on the water which can cause the bugs to be an issue at certain times of the year.
 Be sure to have your venue sprayed before your event to help.

 Pro: This venue can hold a large group of guests.
 It’s also a budget-friendly location with a beautiful wrap-around deck for views of the marsh and a large bridal suite.

 Con: The cleaning and trash removal is your responsibility, so make sure you have a team of friends and family assigned to take on this task after the wedding.

 Pointer: You’ll have exclusive access to the building, but the grounds of this venue are a public park and it stays open throughout the day.
 If you have your ceremony outdoors, understand that there will be dogs catching freebies close by.
 The locals of Mt.
 Pleasant are used to weddings going on here and they always do a great job of moving out of the way, but just understand that you are sharing the grass with them.

-Con: It’s hard to find a downside for this venue, but the one that comes to mind is how large it is.
+Con: This venue is massive.
 If you choose to have your ceremony far from where your reception is located, your guests may have to make a trek.
 Granted, it will be a beautiful, scenic trek!

 Well, there you have it!
 All of the venues above are Marley Photography approved!
 I hope that this blog on twenty one Charleston wedding venues that can accommodate a ceremony and reception has helped you along your journey!